chooban/s3-docker-volume-plugin/README.md

 **__No, really, it's not__**

-I put this together in less than a day to see if I could.
+I put this together in less than a day to see if I could, then wrote a [blog post](http://blog.scottlogic.com/2016/05/30/writing-a-docker-volume-plugin.html) and forgot about it.

 ## Installation